 Review the patient’s medical history, allergies, admitting diagnosis, current conditions and oral intake ability.
 This review is conducted to

 1.3 Review the patient’s Medication Administration Record for maintenance IV fluid and IV infusion medication orders, including the type of IV infusion medication ordered, type of maintenance IV fluid, compatibility of the IV infusion medication and the maintenance IV fluid, and the rate of IV infusion medication administration.
 The IV infusion medication review, IV infusion medication administration rate, and compatibility of the IV infusion medication with the maintenance IV fluids must be verified in an approved medication administration guide prior to administering the IV medication.
-For example, Phenytoin is incompatible with all solutions containing dextrose and most other medications, therefore it should be delivered as a primary intermittent infusion.
+For example, Phenytoin is incompatible with all solutions containing dextrose and most other medications.
+Therefore it should be delivered as a primary intermittent infusion.

 1.4 Leave the patient’s room, wash hands as described above (1.1).

-2. In the medication preparation area acquire the ordered IV infusion medication and complete the first safety check using the 5 rights of medication administration (Refer to the video “Safety Checks and Five Rights of Medication Administration for Acquiring Medications from a Medication Dispensing Device).
+2. In the medication preparation area acquire the ordered IV infusion medication and complete the first safety check adhering to the 5 rights of medication administration (Refer to the video “Safety Checks and Five Rights of Medication Administration for Acquiring Medications from a Medication Dispensing Device).

 3. Acquire infusion pump intravenous tubing (hereto referred to as “IV tubing”).